Florida’s ETDM Process: Efficient Transportation Decision Making

 How Can the Public Get Involved?

-You can access the ETDM website by typing the following address into your Internet browser: http://etdmpub.fla-etat.org/
+You can access the ETDM website by clicking here: http://etdmpub.fla-etat.org/